 Swan Reach Deep Mooring Facility: This new facility caters for the larger commercial river vessels, it has been constructed in the most efficient location for the reduction of unusable open space.
 The installation of the pontoon, gangway, piles, fenders and abutment have now been completed.
 Further works on the maintenance of the riverbank has been scheduled for September, with footpath works to follow.

 Morgan Boat Ramp – The pontoon and gangway installation is now complete and adds a whole new look to the boat ramp.
-This facility is almost complete with the ramp relay due to commence in August and completed is estimated for mid-September, just in time to be fully utilized by everyone for those hot summer months.
+The boat ramp relay has also been completed just in time for the busy Christmas season!

 Herrmanns Landing: This upgraded of this facility is now completed and ready for the public to enjoy, perfect for the family outing by the river.
 The completed facility includes a pontoon, shelter and seating area, irrigated lawn area and a BBQ facility.
 The facility also had some riverbank reclamation works to assist in decreasing riverbank erosion with the addition of mesh on the riverbank.